 We are delighted to share Engage NJ's fiveyear plan: Advancing Democracy and Enabling Students to Thrive.
 We have strived for ten years to lead as a higher education presidents' coalition focused on civic engagement in New Jersey.
 We operated for a decade under the old moniker of New Jersey Campus Compact.
-As Engage NJ, we look to the decade in front of us and our minds quickly focus on our spheres of influence and shared tomorrow's commitment to graduating leaders.
+As Engage NJ, we look to the decade in front of us and our minds quickly focus on our spheres of influence and shared commitment to graduating tomorrow's leaders.